-Answers may be awarded some marks at Level 1 if they demonstrate knowledge of public health in any period.
+Answers may be awarded some marks at Level 1 if they demonstrate knowledge of types of crime in any period.

 It is possible to reach the highest marks either by agreeing or disagreeing or anywhere between, providing the response matches the level description.
-Most answers are likely to disagree.
-BUT, to achieve the two highest levels, answers must consider at least one period outside the twentieth century even if the response goes on to argue that the most important changes in public health took place in the twentieth century.
+To achieve the two highest levels, answers must consider at least one period outside the twentieth century even if the response goes on to argue that the most important changes took place in the twentieth century.